print add to favorites

 What You Do:

-1. For every color you wish to use, put 1 package Kool-Aid and 1 oz. vinegar in individual plastic bowls.
+- For every color you wish to use, put 1 package of Kool-Aid and 1 oz. vinegar in individual plastic bowls.
 Mix until dissolved.

-3. To set colors, iron on medium-high using an ironing cloth (a cotton rag will work) between the shirt and iron.
+- To set the colors, iron your totally dry shirts on medium-high, using an ironing cloth (a cotton rag will work just as well too) between the shirt and the iron.
 Let the shirt set for 24 hours before washing.
-To be safe, wash separately the first time.
-Launder T-shirt as usual and it's ready to wear!
+To be safe, add salt to the water and wash separately the first time around.
+Once it's washed it's ready to wear!

 Spiral patterns are made by pleating the fabric into a bundle around a central point.
 Extend the gather out from the center, using rubber bands every so often.
 Different wedges of the bundle are then dyed with different colors.